top of page

 The maritime sector is undergoing a digital transformation, with IACS leading the charge.
 The newly formed Safe Digital Transformation Panel examines the safety aspects of digitalized ships.
 This ensures the industry can benefit from technology advancements without compromising safety.

 IACS collaborates with Flag State Administrations and regulatory bodies.
-It also engages with European institutions in Brussels to establish a unified framework for new maritime solutions.
+It also engages with the EU to establish a unified framework for new maritime solutions.
 This effort aims to harmonize the implementation of digital and safety standards.

 IACS and the Maritime and Port Authority of Singapore (MPA) signed a Letter of Intent (LOI) at the 33rd session of the International Maritime Organization (IMO) Assembly (A33) in London.
 The partnership will focus on smart and autonomous ships, digitalization, cybersecurity, marine electrification, and the use of zero- and low-carbon fuels.
 By sharing knowledge on industry challenges and best practices, IACS and MPA aim to develop global standards.